nileshhshinde29/myNotes/notes/Promise/JsQuestions.md

 # Javascript:

 - Callstack
 - JSON.Stringify and JSON.parse
 - Pure Functions
 - this keyword
 - What is Closure?
 - What is Hoisting?
 - What are the datatype?
-- Difference between == & ===?
+- Difference between == & === ?
 - What is the difference between map and filter?
 - promise
 - try catch
 - difference between let const var
 - Rest and spread
-- what is JavaScript library
+- what is JavaScript library`
 - curring
 - prototypes
 - difference between normal function and arrow function